 From 2003-2005, Askew worked for the National Republican Congressional Committee (NRCC) under the Chairmanship of Hon.
 Tom Reynolds (R-NY), where he worked on several congressional campaigns, research projects and fundraising initiatives, including a stint as liaison to the House Republican Conference for the 2004 President’s Dinner.

-Askew is a graduate of the University of Tennessee-Knoxville (2003) with a Bachelor of Science in Communications/Public Relations and an additional concentration in Economics.
-During his time in Knoxville, he was a brother of the Kappa Alpha Order (1999-2003) and member of the UT men’s varsity tennis team (2003).
-He currently lives in Alexandria, VA with his wife and daughter.
+Askew is a graduate of the University of Tennessee-Knoxville with a Bachelor of Science in Communications/Public Relations and an additional concentration in Economics.
+During his time in Knoxville, he was a brother of the Kappa Alpha Order and member of the UT men’s varsity tennis team.
+He currently lives in Alexandria, VA with his wife and two daughters.